 Repository contents are incrementally backed up every minute.
 Full backups are made every 24 hours.
 The repository service is currently replicated between two sites (NCSU and Duke University) and additional service mirrors are to be added.
-Content is to be replicated as part of the DataONE network and through membership in CLOCKSS.
-Should Dryad cease operations at some point in the future, existing content would fallback to these content providers.
+Content is to be replicated as part of the DataONE network, and as part of an agreement with the Digital Preservation Network (DPN).

-To guard against digital file format obsolescence, Dryad is developing the capacity to migrate select proprietary or binary file formats to "preservation formats".
+To guard against digital file format obsolescence, Dryad is developing the capacity to migrate select proprietary or binary file formats to "preservation formats."
 Migration is planned to occur both for individual files upon submission and repository-wide at the discretion of curators for targeted file formats.
 In all cases, the original bitstreams will be retained in recognition of the potential for information loss during of migration.
-See http://wiki.datadryad.org/Preservation_Policy.